Qihoo360/huststore/quickstart.md

 <h2 id="id_adv">More</h2>

-This chapter shows the instructions of deployment for **cluster**, not single-machine, which is prefered in production environment.
+This chapter shows the instructions of deployment for **cluster**, not single-machine, which is preferred in production environment.

 * Please read the following instructions **section by section without any skip**.
 * **At least two machines** are required to deploy huststore, for example: `["192.168.1.101", "192.168.1.102"]`.